DACUS1995/gradflow/README.md

 * Gradflow has support for various tools that are needed to train a neural network like: optimizers, datasets handling, activation functions and extensible model modules.
 * This gradient computation engine uses the [reverse accumulation](https://en.wikipedia.org/wiki/Automatic_differentiation#Reverse_accumulation) method of automatic differentiation which involves calculating the gradient from the outermost operation inwards.
 * You only need numpy to run the basic setup.
+* Stable numpy backend and experimental gpu (pycuda) backend.
+Similar to pytorch you can now specify a target device for Variables and Modules.
+It will default to "cpu" if the device is not provided.

 ---
 ## Usage